amanvashishtgould/CapstoneProject/README.md

 #### Research Question
 What are you trying to answer?

 The goal of this project is to predict whether or not a patient at a hospital ICU would survive.
-To this end, I aim to develop and validate prediction models for all-cause in-hospital mortality among ICU-admitted patients, using different demographic, personal medical history, comorbidities, and lab (bloodwork, urine test, pulmonary tests, cardiac tests etc.) data.
+To this end, I aim to develop and cross-validate prediction models for all-cause in-hospital mortality among ICU-admitted patients, using different demographic, personal medical history, comorbidities, and lab (bloodwork, urine test, pulmonary tests, cardiac tests etc.) data.

 #### Data Sources
 What data will you use to answer you question?